mnelson4/printmyblog/readme.txt

 8. Pro Print digital PDF using Buurma Whitepaper design.
 The design adds a background color with a gradient, and a custom logo behind the page number.
 Designers can use the full power of HTML and CSS in their PDF designs!

 == Changelog ==

+= 3.16.4 xxxx =
+* Compatibility: don't cut off Elementor/WooCommerce items at the bottom of the page of PDFs

 = 3.16.3 August 16, 2022 =
 * Bugfix: prevent warning from JetPack infinite scroll during generation by using $wp_the_query instead of $wp_query